iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ![Client Side Discovery](./images/system-design/client-side-discovery.png) [Image Credit](https://microservices.io/book)

 This approach to service discovery is a combination of two patterns.
-The first pattern is the Self registration pattern.
+The first pattern is the **self registration** pattern.
 A service instance invokes the service registry’s registration API to register its network location.
 It may also supply a health check URL: The health check URL is an API endpoint that the service registry invokes periodically to verify that the service instance is healthy and available to handle requests.
 A service registry may require a service instance to periodically invoke a “heartbeat” API in order to prevent its registration from expiring.
-The second pattern is the Client-side discovery pattern.
+The second pattern is the **client-side discovery** pattern.
 When a service client wants to invoke a service, it queries the service registry to obtain a list of the service’s instances.
 To improve performance, a client might cache the service instances.
 The service client then uses a load-balancing algorithm, such as a round-robin or random, to select a service instance.
 It then makes a request to a select service instance.

 ### Sagas
 Sagas are mechanisms to maintain data consistency in a microservice architecture without having to use distributed transactions.
 You define a saga for each system command that needs to update data in multiple services.
 A saga is a sequence of local transactions.
 Each local transaction updates data within a single service using the familiar ACID transaction frameworks and libraries mentioned earlier.